 5. Combined heat and power-generating facilities shall be assessed on the basis of their electrical maximum capacity.

+6. Pooling aggregators will be treated like a distributed PGU and have to fulfil the requirements of the Type class EV, with variable connection points.

 Article 7